Coronavirus: Has India achieved herd immunity? | DW | 09.02.2021

 Does the recent sharp fall in COVID-19 cases in India mean the South Asian country has already achieved it or at least is close to achieving it?

 V K Paul, the head of the India's national COVID task force, says the country needs a cautious approach in its battle against the virus.
-"A large population is still vulnerable [to COVID].
+"A large population is still vulnerable.
 Vaccinations and following COVID-19 protocols are important," Paul told DW.

 Arun Gupta of the Delhi Medical Council says that herd immunity should come from vaccination.
-"That really stops the spread of the disease and protect the rest of the population," he told DW.
+"That really stops the spread of the disease and protect the rest of the population," Paul said.

 According to Health Ministry figures, the coronavirus had killed 154,918 people in India as of February 7.
 That's a mortality rate of 1.44%, much lower than that in the US and many European countries.

-India reported its first coronavirus case on January 30, 2020 and its first death in mid-March.
-The daily cases peaked at over 97,000 infections in September, with deaths averaging 1,000 a day that month.
+India reported its first coronavirus case on January 30, 2020, and its first death in mid-March.
+The daily cases peaked at more than 97,000 infections in September, with deaths averaging 1,000 a day that month.
 Since then, the number of deaths has been falling.
 India has recorded less than 84 coronavirus deaths in the last 24 hours.
 Two states — Maharashtra and Kerala — account for 70% of the total active cases in the country.

 "We may be getting close to achieving herd immunity in some densely populated cities, but definitely not elsewhere yet," Shahid Jameel, a virologist in New Delhi, told DW, adding that the major issue right now is the emergence of virus variants.